ananjay-kumar/ananjay-kumar/README.md

 - 👋 Hi, I’m @ananjay-kumar
 - 👀 I’m interested in Data Science and it's application to various domain.
-- 🌱 I’m currently learning Machine Learning and Deep Learning in python
+- 🌱 I’m currently learning Machine Learning and Deep Learning in Python.

 <!---